 Get ready to give details.
 You have to let the requestor know why you can’t accept their offer.
 Do it politely and with diplomacy.
 You don’t have to lie, just be honest and make your points clear.
 With time, you will be known for your sincerity.
 People will get to trust you, and more importantly, you will be taken seriously.

 Get ready for an open discussion.
 Nobody likes to get “NO” for an answer.
 Most times, they will press hard on you and give you reasons to reconsider your decisions.
 Be open as much as you can; trust your instinct, respect your value, and take the side of yourself.
 Accept their offer if you get convinced, otherwise, stand your ground.
 And if it’s non-negotiable, make it clear.

-Five things you should say no to:
+Four things you should say no to:

 Say “No” to actions that don’t match your vision